 GEOG 411 Past Global Change and the Human Era (3) Study of past environments to understand present and future global change.
 Focus on terrestrial Quaternary environments and global processes.
 Pre: junior standing or higher, or consent.
 DP

 GEOG 412 Environmental Impact Assessment (3) Introduction to analytical methods for identifying, measuring, and quantifying the impacts of changes or interventions in resource, human-environment, and other geographic systems.
 Pre: junior standing or higher, or consent.
-(Alt. years)
+(Alt. years) (Cross-listed as PLAN 412)

 GEOG 414 Building Community Resilience (3) Intended to give you a good understanding of the natural forces behind the most common natural disasters, and the human actions that reduce or increase vulnerability to natural disasters.
-A-F only.
 Junior standing or higher.
 (Spring only) (Cross-listed as PLAN 414)

 GEOG 421 Urban Geography (3) Origins, functions, and internal structure of cities.
 Problems of urban settlement, growth, decay, adaptation, and planning in different cultural and historical settings.
 Dynamics of urban land use and role of policies and perceptions in shaping towns and cities.
 Pre: 102 or 151 or 330, or consent.
 (Cross-listed as PLAN 421) DS